NG-NEST/ng-nest/lib/ng-nest/ui/skeleton/examples/en_US/default/loading/readme.md

 ---
 order: 3
-label: '加载控制'
+label: 'Load control'
 ---

-使用 `loading` 属性来控制内容显示切换。
+Use the `loading` attribute to control content display switching.